 Bake until golden brown about 15 to 18 minutes.

-Another recipe for Bisquick muffins makes delicious banana muffins.
+Learn how to make muffins and turn them into a delicious banana muffins recipe.
 The crunch filling really adds to the flavor.

 Preheat oven to 400F degrees

 Grease bottoms of 12 medium muffin cups (2 ½ x 1 ¼ inches) or line with paper liners.